Guide to Debt Consolidation Loans for Veterans

 Requirements for Debt Consolidation Loans for Veterans

-To qualify for a military debt consolidation loan, you must be a veteran, and you will need to provide a Certificate of Eligibility from the VA.
-You must own a property with equity, and show that you are able to repay the loan.
-This will be determined by such factors as your credit history and debt-to-income ratio, which is a comparison of your monthly debt to your gross monthly income.
+To qualify for a VA-backed cash-out refinance loan, you must be an active military member, veteran, or surviving spouse, and you may need to provide a Certificate of Eligibility from the VA.
+You must own a property with equity and show that you are able to repay the loan.
+This may be determined by such factors as your credit history and debt-to-income ratio, which is a comparison of your monthly debt to your gross monthly income.

 Alternatives for Debt Consolidation Loans for Veterans

 If a debt consolidation loan is not the right fit for you, there are other options.
-Your military service’s financial assistance organization may be able to help with financial emergencies like unexpected medical bills.
-Nonprofits like the American Red Cross also offer financial assistance to service members and veterans.
+Your military service’s financial assistance organization may be able to help with financial emergencies, such as unexpected medical bills.
+Nonprofits such as the American Red Cross also provide financial assistance for service members,veterans, and their families.

-If you have issues with credit card debt, a certified credit counselor could help evaluate your debt and determine the best options for debt relief.
+If you have issues with credit card debt, a certified credit counselor could help evaluate your debt and determine options for debt relief.
 You could also look into settling your debt by contacting your lender.
-A balance transfer card might also be an option for anyone who is looking to consolidate credit card debt and use an introductory 0% APR period to tackle that debt.
+A balance transfer card might also be an option for anyone who is looking to consolidate credit card debt and use an introductory 0% annual percentage rate (APR) period to tackle that debt.

 The Takeaway